 Switzerland is a small country, but some of its biggest companies make regular headlines in the world press, sometimes in controversial ways.
 Who has not heard of Nestlé, Novartis, Serono, the Swiss airlines (eg Swissair), UBS or Rolex?
 The collaborative online encyclopedia Wikipedia offers a list of the largest Swiss companies, an article for each company, as well as their ranking.
 Another source is the site "Working in Switzerland", which has a list of the biggest companies installed in Switzerland.

 Switzerland is well known around the world for its banks and financial services.
-A list of all Swiss banks is available on this page.
+A list of all Swiss banks is available on Wikipedia.

 And in the communication sector ?

 A little self-promotion does not hurt: this directory of communication professionals brings together the best addresses in the French-speaking part of the country.
-And you can contact me if you need a webmaster to create or update a website targeting the swiss market.
+And you can contact me if you want to add an URL to this page or if you need a webmaster to create or update a website targeting the swiss market.